Yandy Díaz Player Props: Rays vs. Mariners

-Yandy Diaz -- batting .400 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryce Miller on the hill, on June 30 at 10:10 PM ET.
+On Saturday, Yandy Diaz (.405 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Diamondbacks.
+In his previous game, he went 1-for-5 with an RBI against the Mariners.

 Yandy Díaz Game Info & Props vs. the Mariners